V-Mugisha/jobpulse/README.md

 A lightweight job-market frontend built with vanilla HTML, CSS, and JavaScript.
 Search and filter job listings in real-time using the Adzuna API—no frameworks or build tools required.

+## Features & Functionality

+- Search job listings by title or category
+- Filter by employment type and salary range
+- Sort results by relevance, salary, or date
+- Customizable pagination with adjustable results per page
+- Detailed job view modal with complete description and company information
+- Direct "Apply" links to employer application pages

 ## Quick Start

 ### Local Setup